 Underneath the residential tower in Elephant and Castle, there will be a 300-seat flexible theatre space, plus for the first time, a dedicated secondary studio space specifically for youth, community and development work.

-The new space will also have their first gantry lighting rig which will make production work a lot easier, and the seating arrangement is designed to offer a number of different layouts depending on the needs of the play.
+The new space will also have the theatre’s first gantry lighting rig which will make production work a lot easier, and the seating arrangement is designed to offer a number of different layouts depending on the needs of the play.

 At the moment, the prospective theatre is a concrete shell, and they have secured £1 million of the £3 million needed to turn it into a functioning theatre space.